pthu/sahd/source/miscellaneous/overview_deliverance.md

-Before examining these words in detail, however, Sawyer devotes a chapter to a much wider group of lexemes which he calls ‘the associative field of HOŠIAʿ’ (pp. 29-58), an expression derived from the ideas of F. de Saussure and J. Trier: ‘a word’s associative field includes terms related to it at all levels (for instance synonyms, opposites, terms that rhyme with it or look like it)’ (p.
-30).
+Before examining these words in detail, however, Sawyer devotes a chapter to a much wider group of lexemes which he calls ‘the associative field of HOŠIAʿ’ (1972:29-58), an expression derived from the ideas of F. de Saussure and J. Trier: ‘a word’s associative field includes terms related to it at all levels (for instance synonyms, opposites, terms that rhyme with it or look like it)’ (1972:30).
 Sawyer’s wider group contains some 200 items, which he classifies under 13 headings derived from the meaning or social context of each item (see the table on p.
 37): many are words used in a metaphorical sense.
-Although this collection of lexemes is acknowledged to be based largely on intuition (pp. 33-35), its value for ‘a general study of OT language about salvation’ and its advantages over (as often elsewhere) a focus on a single word or root are properly noted.
+Although this collection of lexemes is acknowledged to be based largely on intuition (1972:33-35), its value for ‘a general study of OT language about salvation’ and its advantages over (as often elsewhere) a focus on a single word or root are properly noted.
 Among the words studied by us גאל and פדה have their place within this wider ‘field’, but they are not given any particular prominence.

-It is in chapters 4, 5 and 6 (pp. 60-101) that Sawyer turns his attention to the narrower lexical group.
+It is in chapters 4, 5 and 6 (1972:60-101) that Sawyer turns his
+attention to the narrower lexical group.
 Here the ideas of John Lyons’s
 <i>Structural Semantics</i> (1963) and Noam Chomsky’s transformational
-grammar (in the treatment of nouns: see pp. 62-67) are more influential.
+grammar (in the treatment of nouns: see 1972:62-67) are more influential.
 The approaches of the three chapters are clearly distinguished by their
 titles: ‘Synchronic Description’, ‘Historical Description’ and ‘Definition’.
 It is noted that הושׁיע and its related nouns (the latter actually outnumbering forms of the verb) are by far the most frequent members of the group in the ‘prayer register’, and the only ones to appear in prophetic examples of it.
-They have a wider associative field (including metaphors: pp. 54, 68-69) than, for example, הציל, which in this register also has no nominalisations.
+They have a wider associative field (including metaphors: 1972:54, 68-69) than, for example, הציל, which in this register also has no nominalisations.
 On the other hand Sawyer claims that הושׁיע is less frequently transitive compared with other verbs in the group (this might be disputed) and the rarity of a